Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Gradient-Variation Dynamic Regret

-Our approach, \textsf{Sword}, is in a meta-base structure, which initiates multiple base learners simultaneously (denoted by $\B_1,\ldots,\B_N$) and combines the intermediate predictions of all the base-learners by a particular meta-algorithm to produce the final output.
-In the following, we will describe the specific setting of the base-algorithm and meta-algorithm.
+Our approach, \textsf{Sword}, implements a meta-base online ensemble structure, in which multiple base-learners are initiated simultaneously (denoted by $\B_1,\ldots,\B_N$) and the intermediate predictions of all the base-learners are combined by a meta-algorithm to produce the final output.
+Below, we describe the specific settings of the base-algorithm and meta-algorithm.